LazyTuba/csv-dict/README.md

 ## Description

-Some Node modules represent a CSV file as an ARRAY of javascript (JS) objects.
+Some Node modules in this space represent a CSV file as an ARRAY of javascript (JS) objects.
 This module represents a CSV file as a DICTIONARY of JS objects.
 It reads a CSV file and returns a single JS 'object of objects' where each line of the CSV file is represented as a named property of the returned object.
 This object of objects can serve as a (sort of) database table to represent a small-ish CSV file.

 ## Constraints